wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 W> Not having a [document type declaration](https://en.wikipedia.org/wiki/Document_type_declaration) on line one may mean that the resultant page generated from your template will not comply with [W3C HTML guidelines](https://www.w3.org/standards/webdesign/htmlcss).

 ### Template Blocks
-Now that we've created our base template, we can add template tags to denote what parts of the template can be overriden by templates that inherit from it.
+Now that we've created our base template, we can add template tags to denote what parts of the template can be overridden by templates that inherit from it.
 To do this we will be using the `block` tag.
 For example, we can add a `body_block` to the base template in `base.html` as follows:

 {lang="html",linenos=on}
 	<!DOCTYPE html>